Junch/socket/README.md

 ## Todo

-* Decide whether embedding the .zip is a good or a bad idea
+* Add the support to GoogleMock